Teaching kids Psalm 23: teaching kids how to memorize Psalm 23 through video, song & hand motions.

 Teaching Kids Psalm 23

 In the scripture memorization videos below, I’m teaching my kids Psalm 23.

-(Forgive my appearance in this week’s video, I just got over having pink-eye last week, so no makeup for me!)
+(Forgive my appearance in this video.
+I just got over having pink-eye, so no makeup for me!)

 Here are my kids reciting Psalm 23.
 First Kariss (age 4):

 and Britton (age 3) in a slightly more humorous version:

 To be completely honest, the version of Psalm 23 I taught my children is a bit of a mix between the KJV (King James Version) & NIV (New International Version).
 I personally read from the NIV, but I must have learned some version of the KJV when I was younger.
 Here are the full texts of each version.

 Psalm 23 KJV text:

 The Lord is my shepherd; I shall not want.

 2 He maketh me to lie down in green pastures: